legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 11.2.1.1.
 Monohull Vessels

+### 11.2.2.1.
+Monohulls

 ### 11.2.2.2.
 Multi-hulls

-### 11.4.
-Elements of Stability

 For the purpose of assessing whether the stability criteria are met, GZ curves should be produced for the loading conditions applicable to the operation of the vessel.

-The SART is to be stowed in an easily accessible position so that it can rapidly be placed in any survival craft.
-Means should be provided in order that it can be mounted in the survival craft at a height of at least 1 metre above sea level.

-### 13.2.
-Equipment Carriage Requirements

-### 13.2.3.2.
-Vessels under 500GT
+It should be noted that compliance with the damage stability criteria is not required for vessels that obtain full compliance with the ICLL conditions of assignment.

+### 12.2.
+Freeboard Mark and Loading

+### 13.2.1.
+Lifeboats (Required for vessels over 85m in length)

 Attention is drawn to the requirements in SOLAS II-2/10.6.4 for fire extinguishing systems for deep fat cooking equipment.

 For fryers of up to 15 litres cooking oil capacity, the provision of a suitably sized Class F extinguisher (BS7937:2000) together with manual isolation of the electrical power supply is acceptable.

+### 13.2.3.3.
+Short Range Yachts

+The purpose of this section is to contain a fire in the space of origin.
+For this purpose, the following functional requirements should be met:

 ### 13.2.7.
 EPIRB

-The purpose of this section is to contain a fire in the space of origin.
-For this purpose, the following functional requirements should be met:

-### 13.2.9.
-General Alarm
+The SART is to be stowed in an easily accessible position so that it can rapidly be placed in any survival craft.
+Means should be provided in order that it can be mounted in the survival craft at a height of at least 1 metre above sea level.

+### 13.2.10.
+Lighting

 When display space in the wheelhouse is restricted, the 2 sides of a SOLAS No.2 poster (as contained in liferaft equipment packs) may be displayed in lieu of a SOLAS No. 1 poster.

-### 14.1.
-Protection of spaces containing vehicles or craft with fuel in their tanks or lockers storing such fuels

-The purpose of this section is to provide means of escape so that persons onboard can safely and swiftly escape to the liferaft embarkation deck.
-For this purpose, the following functional requirements should be met:
+### 14. FIRE SAFETY

-### 14.2.2.
-Construction and Arrangement of Steam Room
+### 14.2.1.
+Construction and Arrangement of Saunas

-### 14.1.
-Protection of spaces containing vehicles or craft with fuel in their tanks or lockers storing such fuels

 ### 14a.1.
 General

-### 14a.2.1.
-Forms of construction – Fire divisions
+### 14a.
+STRUCTURAL FIRE PROTECTION – VESSELS OF LESS THAN 500GT

 Terms used in this section should have the same meaning as defined in SOLAS, except as defined in Section 14.1 and as follows:

 ‘Not readily ignitable’ means that the surface thus described will not continue to burn for more than 20 seconds after removal of a suitable impinging test flame.

+### 14a.2.3.
+Materials

+### 14a.2.3.
+Materials

+### 14a.2.5.
+Fuel Arrangements

 ### 14a.3.
 Means of Escape

-### 14a.2.3.
-Materials

-### 14a.3.2.
-Requirements

-### 14a.4.
-Ventilation Systems

-a For clarification on which applies, see 14B.2.4 and 14B.2.6.
+The purpose of this section is to provide means of escape so that persons onboard can safely and swiftly escape to the liferaft embarkation deck.
+For this purpose, the following functional requirements should be met:

 Space heaters, if used, are to be fixed in position and so constructed as to reduce fire risks to a minimum.
 The design and location of these units is to be such that clothing, curtains or other similar materials cannot be scorched or set on fire by heat from the unit.